STANDPOINT FUTURES @ CHISENHALE STUDIOS

 Studio 4, Chisenhale Studios, 64-84 Chisenhale Rd, London E3 5QZ

-Nicola Dale makes sculptures and performances that arise mainly out of research within institutional archives (recent examples include: Shanghai Library, National Arts Education Archive (YSP), University of Manchester’s Medical School).
+Her sculptures and performances often arise from research within institutional archives (recent examples include: Shanghai Library, National Arts Education Archive (YSP), University of Manchester’s Medical School).
 She is interested in how “knowledge” manifests itself and how its continuation is constructed.
-Nicola is based in Stockport.

-Standpoint Futures residencies will be run in partnership and hosted with Chisenhale Studios in 2017.
+Standpoint Futures residencies is running in partnership and hosted with Chisenhale Studios in 2017.

 Standpoint Futures visual art development residencies are for emerging/mid career artists, based outside Greater London.
 They are designed to be flexible and responsive to the project, needs and desired outcomes of individual participants.
 The residency's chief aims are to provide high quality, individualised opportunities to develop the artist's practice and career, and to promote the exchange of ideas between London and the wider UK art world.

 We are grateful for the support of Arts Council England, Arts Council Wales, Chisenhale Studios and the Fenton Arts Trust.